Mark Zuckerberg Tells Senate: Election Security Is An 'Arms Race'

 - Transparency in political ads: Facebook recently began requiring location verification for groups purchasing political or issue ads on Facebook.
 Sen Sheldon Whitehouse, D-R.I., asked whether shell corporations could be used to get around that system.
 "If they were running through a corporation domiciled in Delaware, you wouldn't know that they were actually a Russian owner," Whitehouse said.
 "Senator, that's — that's correct," Zuckerberg said.

 - Who's responsible for identifying violations: Sen. Chris Coons, D-Del., asked why Facebook puts the burden on users to flag content that needs to be taken down.
 Zuckerberg cited the "sheer volume" of material on Facebook and said new hires and AI tools will help improve the process over time.
-"We can't wait five years for Facebook to get rid of housing discrimination content," Coons said.
+"We can't wait five years for Facebook to get rid of housing discrimination content," Coons said, referring to allegations that the site lets housing and rental companies restrict who can see their ads, by excluding, for example, certain races.

-Zuckerberg said he didn't know the answer to several questions or that he'd have to check with his team, including whether Facebook employees worked directly with Cambridge Analytica and whether Facebook tracks users' activity across devices while they are offline.
+Zuckerberg said he that didn't know the answer to several questions or that he would have to check with his team, including whether Facebook employees worked directly with Cambridge Analytica and whether Facebook tracks users' activity across devices while they are offline.

 Facebook has lost about $100 billion in value since February.
 As Zuckerberg testified on Tuesday, Facebook stock was up more than 4 percent for the day.